YounesHalim/Shoot-The-Asteroids/README.md

 ## Contributions and Development

 If you're interested in contributing to this project, feel free to open a pull request.
-We welcome suggestions for adding new features, fixing bugs, or improving the overall experience.
+I welcome suggestions for adding new features, fixing bugs, or improving the overall experience.

 ---